How to start an email (with examples)

 • I hope you are doing well.

-The opening line can also be direct and to the point.
-Starting the email with “I’m reaching out to you because” is direct and it clarifies the purpose of your email.
-When you state your intent in the opening line, you avoid confusion by telling the recipient the intent of the mail.
+The opening line is direct and to the point.
+Starting the email with “I’m reaching out to you because” is direct, and it clarifies the purpose of your email.
+When you state your intent in the opening line, you avoid confusion by telling the recipient the purpose of the mail.

 Other direct opening lines include: